cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 --- abstract

 This document specifies a CBOR encoding/compression of RFC 7925 profiled certificates.
 By using the fact that the certificates are profiled, the CBOR certificate compression algorithms can in many cases compress RFC 7925 profiled certificates with over 50%.

-This document also specifies COSE headers for CBOR Compressed Certificates as well as the use of the CBOR certificate compression algorithm with TLS Certificate Compression in TLS 1.3 and DTLS 1.3.
+This document also specifies COSE headers for CBOR encoded certificates as well as the use of the CBOR certificate compression algorithm with TLS Certificate Compression in TLS 1.3 and DTLS 1.3.

 --- middle